UCSF-DataSci/datasci223-assignment1-melmol90/README.md

 ### Part 1: About Mel
 - My name is Mel.
 I'm an emergency medicine physician and health services researcher at UCSF.
 My research focuses on leveraging EHR-embedded tools to identify and address unmet social needs in the emergency department.
 - I'm very interested in developing my skills in informatics and artificial intelligence.
 I'm hoping to get a basic understanding of the various tools that could be used to make sense out of vast amounts of EHR data, both structured and unstructured.
 - One topic I'm interested in is how to use UCSF's secure servers and API to access and analyze EHR data in a HIPAA-compliant way.
-I'm still trying to wrap my head argit config --global user.name "Your Name" git config --global user.email "your.email@example.com"ound what an "API" means...
+I'm still trying to wrap my head around what an "API" means...
 - Bad Bunny's most recent album, _Debí Tirar Más Fotos_, is a materpiece--a true tribute to the richness of Puerto Rican music and history.
 It can be found [here](https://open.spotify.com/album/5K79FLRUCSysQnVESLcTdb?si=QfGinVEzQFGXIgmJNxTxRg).

 ### Part 2: Complete the email_hasher.py Script